|Best Overall||Kuryakyn 5288 Grand Pet Palace|

 This is a personal choice.
 You may prefer for the carrier to be securely strapped to your motorcycle.
 Other owners prefer a backpack design and some like a sling design where your dog is strapped to your front.

 The carrier should be made out of durable materials that can stand up to life on the road.
-Zippers must be robust enough to withstand the constant opening and closing and buckles and clips must be strong and not liable to break.
+Zippers must be robust enough to withstand the constant opening and closing and buckles and clips must be strong and durable.

 There is a wide range of prices.
 For a simple dog sling, you can expect to pay under $50.
 For a secure motorcycle carrier with multiple attachment straps and a firm structure, you can expect to pay hundreds of dollars.
 If you are planning a long road trip with your dog, it is always worth investing in the most expensive carrier that you can afford.